 Who Came up With the Idea of Posting Stamps?

-When there are no stamps, letters were postmarked with hand stamps or with ink.
-So there’s really a need to introduce something that would help in mailing letters or parcels.
+When there were no stamps, letters were postmarked with hand stamps or with ink.
+So there’s a need to introduce something that would help in mailing letters or parcels.
 The first stamp was introduced on May 6, 1840.
 The idea of the first stamp was given by Sir Rowland Hill who himself designed the stamp which cost one penny.

 Besides, Sir Rowland Hill, James Chalmers, and Lovrenc Kosir are also known to be the inventor of the postage stamp.
 Lovrenc Kosir suggested the introduction of postmarks five years before the introduction of the first stamps throughout the world.
-On the other hand, James Chalmers also helps in the invention of the adhesive postal stamp.
+On the other hand, James Chalmers also helped in the invention of the adhesive postal stamp.

 History of Stamps – FAQs